assareh/home-lab/esxi/packer/README.md

 * **Moat**: (optional) NGINX proxy (may be eventually deprecated)

 ## Notes
 You'll need to create the NAS first as the Castle nodes depend on it.
 Line 93 of [castle.pkr.hcl](./castle/castle.pkr.hcl#L93) is where the NFS volume is mounted.
+This needs to be a static IP address because this could execute before Consul is available to resolve a .consul address.

 ### Password Steps
 These are steps for how to set a linux user password in the preseed file: